Welcome to the Wintonbury Historical Society

 This site features information about the history of the Town of Bloomfield and the Wintonbury Parish from which it was formed.
 You will learn about the historic people and places of Bloomfield, see results of research being done by members of the Society, and find links to other sites relevant to the study of history.

-Questions & Bloomfield Research: EMAIL
+Contact Us: Questions & Bloomfield Research: WHS email

 The Fannie R Gabriel History Center of the Wintonbury Historical Society is open by appointment Monday afternoons from 1 – 3 pm for historical and genealogical research.
 (Please call or email to make an appointment.)
 Its collections and exhibits are also available to view other days by appointment.
 For an appointment call 860-243-1531 or email: Historical Society Research.
 The History Center is located at 153 School Street at the corner of Park Avenue (CT Route 178), behind the Old Farm School.
 The school is open Sunday afternoons May 15 through October 15 from 1 – 4 pm.